angelika-mac/taste-orchard/README.md

-# Tasteeology - Orchard Frontend test
+# Tasteology - Orchard Frontend test

 ## Tech Stack
 This project is built using: